 Dobson worked a couple of innings in relief of Earl Wilson during the April 10 opening day loss to Boston.
 He contributed two scoreless innings in each of two Tigers come-from-behind victories in April.
 He then had a bad outing against the Yankees, allowing three batters to reach base without recording an out; he also threw two wild pitches.
 But the Tigers once again rallied for the victory.
 Pat got little work from manager Smith the first two months.
 He appeared in only 10 games, working 12 innings.
 On June 1, he was called upon to relieve Les Cain, who had been knocked around by the Yankees for four runs in the first inning.
 Pat shut the Yankees down for 5.2 innings, and the Tigers came back to win the game.

 Following an injury to Earl Wilson, Dobson and John Hiller undertook several starts in his place.
 Pat hurled a complete-game shutout at Boston June 4.
 Coach Wally Moses called it the Tigers’ most important victory of the season.
 A week later he earned a victory against the Minnesota Twins, allowing just one run in 7.2 innings, while striking out 10 batters.
 He had a string of 25 scoreless innings snapped by a Tony Oliva home run.
 Three days later he pitched five scoreless innings in relief as the Tigers went on to beat the White Sox in 14 innings.
 Pat saved the second game of a doubleheader against Chicago June 16.
-Over the next eight days he racked up three more saves.
+Over the next eight days he racked up two more saves.
 On June 21, Dobson came on to start the tenth inning and shut the Indians down through the twelfth.
 When the Tigers took the lead in the top of the thirteenth, Pat was in line for another victory.
 But he surrendered a single to Duke Sims and a home run to Tony Horton.
 Pat bounced back to save three more games before the All-Star break.
 In a string of 13 games won by the Tigers, Dobson won one and saved five.

 Dobson’s contributions weren’t limited to the ball field.
 He had a flair for having fun with his teammates.
 He coined nicknames for many of them, including “Pizza” for Tom Matchick in honor of his red hair.
 He also hung the name “Ratso” on his roommate John Hiller, naming him after the Dustin Hoffman character in the movie Midnight Cowboy.
 He said, “When I fool around in the bullpen, I do it for a purpose.
 I stay relaxed and so do the guys around me.”
 Pat was known simply as “Dobber,” a nickname he carried the rest of his life.
 Bill Freehan emphasized Pat’s competitiveness.
 “He goes after the hitters now and really challenges them.
 The pressure is on them, not him.”